rafalcode/pollsa/README.md

 it will import serializer from DRF and we can create classes on the ModelSerializer from that unit. e can then use ./amange.py shell to put in a poll in json format, without authenticating actually, just using manage,shell

+At rev 442a8e4 stage, we can see fill raw json when we visit the polls, but polls/1 doesn't work.